Sebastián Vegas

-Sebastián Ignacio Vegas Orellana ([seβasˈtjam ˈbeɣas]; born 4 December 1996) is a Chilean professional footballer who plays as a defender for Liga MX club Monterrey and the Chile national team.
+Sebastián Ignacio Vegas Orellana ([seβasˈtjam ˈbeɣas]; born 4 December 1996) is a Chilean professional footballer who plays as a defender for Colo-Colo on loan from Liga MX club Monterrey.

+Club career

+As a player of Monterrey, Vegas returned to Chile in January 2025 and joined Colo-Colo on a one-year loan.

 International career

-Along with Chile U20, he won the L'Alcúdia Tournament in 2015.
+Vegas represented Chile U20 at friendly tournaments in 2014, and 2015 South American Championship and won the 2015 L'Alcúdia Tournament.

 Vegas got his first call up to the senior Chile squad for a friendly against the United States in January 2015.